ClaitonNeri/claitonneri/README.md

 I am a Systems Analyst working in the Innovation area, passionate about the best web and mobile development technologies.
 I have experience in projects with ReactJS, NodeJS and React Native technologies using TypeScript.
 I have a postgraduate degree in Mobile Application Development, an MBA in Full Stack Development and an MBA in E-commerce, where I got the practice of the most modern standards and technologies in web and mobile development.

-- 🧑🏼‍💻 I’m currently working on Guararapes.
+- 🧑🏼‍💻 &nbsp;&nbsp;I’m currently working on Guararapes.
-- 🚀 I have experience with Typescript, Node.js, ReactJS, and React Native.
+- 🚀 &nbsp;&nbsp;I have experience with Typescript, Node.js, ReactJS, and React Native.

 <br/>